01-edu/public/subjects/its-a-match/README.md

 ### Instructions

-Have you been pondering over the etymology of `grep`?
+Have you ever been pondering over the etymology of `grep`?

 Create 4 regular expression variables: